griphiam/markphilpot_com/content/2003/5_trip_cross_country.md

 <b>Tennessee</b> - <i>Paul Driving</i>

-Paul determined (and I concurred) that Tennesse (especially Knoxville) can "kiss the fattest part of our ass."
+Paul determined (and I concurred) that Tennessee (especially Knoxville) can "kiss the fattest part of our ass."
 For the second straight time, Paul got stuck driving in traffic on 40 going through Knoxville (and it wasn't like it was during rush hour or anything either).
 TN is just all around not a pleasant place to be.

 <b>Arkansa</b> - <i>Mark Driving</i>

 Right before leaving TN, we stopped to get gas and swap driving.
-We when into the convient store, which had a TV with the weather on.
+We when into the convenient store, which had a TV with the weather on.
 A <i>huge</i> storm front and tornado warning was covering Arkansa.
 "Lovely" we thought.
-After about 45 minutes driving down 40 and seeing this massive, ugly-looking storm front loom to the north, it then basically swollowed us up for the rest of AK.
+After about 45 minutes driving down 40 and seeing this massive, ugly-looking storm front loom to the north, it then basically swallowed us up for the rest of AK.
 I have never seen so much rain and lightning (thankfully no tornados).
 We were crawling long the interstate at 30mph, wishing that our windshield wipers had a faster setting.
 Lighting struck the ground about a quarter of a mile in front of us, which was quite amazing.

 That was basically the adrenaline rush of the trip.